Freedom of religion in Iran: Baháʼís

 The Baháʼí Faith originated in Iran during the 1860s.
 The Baháʼís believe their prophet to be the Messiah for this era.
 Initially it attracted a wide following among Shi'a clergy.
 The political and religious authorities of that time joined to suppress the movement, and since then the hostility of the Shi'a clergy to the Baháʼí Faith has remained strong.
 Baháʼís are considered apostates by the Shi'a clergy because of their claim to a valid religious revelation subsequent to that of Mohammed.
 The Baháʼí Faith is defined by the Government as a political "sect," historically linked to the Pahlavi regime and, hence, counterrevolutionary, even though one of the tenets of the Baháʼí Faith is non-involvement in partisan politics.

 Baháʼís may not teach or practice their faith or maintain links with coreligionists abroad.
 The fact that the Baháʼí world headquarters (established by the founder of the Baháʼí Faith in the 19th century, in what was then Ottoman-controlled Palestine) is situated in what is now the state of Israel, allows the Iranian government to charge the Baháʼís with "espionage on behalf of Zionism," in particular when caught communicating with or sending monetary contributions to the Baháʼí headquarters.

 Broad restrictions on Baháʼís appear to be aimed at destroying them as a community.
 Baháʼís repeatedly have been offered relief from mistreatment in exchange for recanting their faith.
 Baháʼí cemeteries, holy places, historical sites, administrative centers, and other assets were seized shortly after the 1979 revolution.
 None of the properties have been returned, and many have been destroyed.

 Baháʼís are not allowed to bury and honor their dead in keeping with their religious tradition.
 They are permitted access only to areas of wasteland that the Government designates for their use, and are not allowed to mark the graves.
 Many historic Baháʼí gravesites have been desecrated or destroyed.
-In 2000 in the city of Abadeh, a Revolutionary Guard officer bulldozed a Baháʼí cemetery with 22 graves.

 In what appeared to be a hopeful development, in 2002 the Government offered the Tehran community a piece of land for use as a cemetery.
 However, the land was in the desert, with no access to water, making it impossible to perform Baháʼí mourning rituals.
 In addition the Government stipulated that no markers be put on individual graves and that no mortuary facilities be built on the site, making it impossible to perform a proper burial.